 People often experience blurry vision after brain trauma, especially from a concussion, a type of traumatic brain injury (TBI).
 In fact, about 90% of patients with a traumatic brain injury will experience some visual symptoms that can negatively affect their quality of life.

-Fortunately, neuro-optometric therapy can offer relief to many patients with head injuries.
-Contact Vision Source Specialists in Rapid City to find out how we can help restore your vision and quality of life.
+Fortunately, neuro-optometric therapy can offer relief to many patients with severe head injuries.
+If you've sustained a brain injury, contact Vision Source Specialists in Rapid City to find out how we can help restore your vision and quality of life.

 How Can Hitting Your Head Affect Your Vision?